biocore/evident/README.md

 This is the way that evident stores the diversity data and metadata for power calculations.
 For our alpha diversity example, we'll load the `AlphaDiversityHandler` class from evident.
 `AlphaDiversityHandler` takes as input the pandas Series with the diversity values and the pandas DataFrame containing the sample metadata.
+By default, evident will only consider metadata columns with, at max, 5 levels.
+To modify this behavior, provide a value for the `max_levels_per_category` argument.
+Additionally, evident will not consider any category levels represented by fewer than 3 samples.
+To modify this behavior, use the `min_count_per_level` argument.

 ```python
 adh = evident.AlphaDiversityHandler(faith_pd, metadata)